The Chromatic Symmetric Function for Unicyclic Graphs

 \begin{proposition} Let $G$ be a bicyclic graph on $n$ vertices. \begin{enumerate} \item If $G$ is a type-I bicyclic graph formed by cycles of length $s,t \geq 3$, then

 \item If $G$ is a type-II bicyclic graph formed by two cycles of length $s,t \geq 3$ which meet along a path $P_{\ell+1}$ for $\ell \geq 1$, then

 Note that when $\ell=1$, the formula reduces to $c_{(n)}=(s-1)(t-1)$. \end{enumerate} \end{proposition} \begin{proof} First we consider case (1).
 We apply the DNC relation to an edge of the cycle containing $s$ vertices.
 The term corresponding to deletion of the edge contributes $t-1$ to the coefficient $c_{(n)}$, by \Cref{cor:cyc size from coeff}.
-Next, the dot-contraction term can be ignored since it produces a disconnected graph with coefficient of $(n)$ equal to 0.
+Next, the dot-contraction term can be ignored since it produces a disconnected graph, for which $c_{(n)} = 0$ since all partitions from disconnected graphs have length at least $2$.
 We now proceed by induction on $s$ for the leaf-contraction term.
 When $s=3$, the leaf-contraction term also contributes $(t-1)$ yielding $2(t-1)$ total for $c_{(n)}$, as claimed.
 Now if $s>3$, the leaf-contraction term reduces us to the case of cycles of size $s-1$ and $t$, which contributes $(s-2)(t-1)$ by the inductive hypothesis.
 Finally, adding this to the contribution of deletion produces the result.